BlasBenito/myWebsite/content/post/07_vif_explained/index.markdown

 And that, folks, is the meaning of VIF.

-# When the VIF hurts
+# When the VIF Hurts

 In the previous sections we acquired an intuition of how Variance Inflation Factors measure the effect of multicollinearity in the precision of the coefficient estimates in a linear model.
 But there is more to that!